eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 Code cells are executed by putting the cursor into the cell and hitting `shift + enter`.
 For more info see the [documentation](https://jupyter-notebook.readthedocs.io/en/stable/).

 ### Exercises and homework
-The first two homework assignments will be [Jupyter notebooks](https://jupyter.org/).
+The first two lecture's homework assignments will be [Jupyter notebooks](https://jupyter.org/).
 You'll find them on [https://achtzack01.ethz.ch/](https://achtzack01.ethz.ch/) as well.
 You can execute them on the server or download and run them them locally as well.

-For submission, download the final notebooks from the server, or collect the local notebooks into a local folder you then upload to Moodle.
-See [Logistics](/Logistics) and [Homework](/Homework) for details.
+For submission, download the final `.ipynb` notebooks from the server, or collect the local `.ipynb` notebooks into a single local folder you then upload to Moodle.
+See [Logistics](/logistics) and [Homework](/homework) for details.

+\warn{The `achtzack01` is **not** backed up.
+Make sure to keep local copy of your data!}

 ## Installing Julia v1.6 (or later)